 - (10) The application of the principle of equal pay between men and women should be enhanced by eliminating direct and indirect pay discrimination.
-This does not preclude employers to pay differently workers doing the same work or work of equal value on the basis of objective, gender-neutral and bias-free criteria such as performance and competence. - (11)This Directive should apply to all workers, including part-time workers, fixed-term contract workers or persons with a contract of employment or employment relationship with a temporary agency, as well as workers in management positions, who have an employment contract or employment relationship as defined by the law, collective agreements and/or practice in force in each Member State, taking into account the case-law of the Court of Justice of the European Union ('the Court').
+This does not preclude employers to pay differently workers doing the same work or work of equal value on the basis of objective, gender-neutral and bias-free criteria such as performance and competence. - (11) This Directive should apply to all workers, including part-time workers, fixed-term contract workers or persons with a contract of employment or employment relationship with a temporary agency, as well as workers in management positions, who have an employment contract or employment relationship as defined by the law, collective agreements and/or practice in force in each Member State, taking into account the case-law of the Court of Justice of the European Union ('the Court').
 In its case law, the Court established criteria for determining the status of a worker8.
 Provided that they fulfil those criteria, domestic workers, on-demand workers, intermittent workers, voucher based-workers, platform workers, trainees and apprentices should fall within the scope of this Directive.
-The determination of the existence of an employment relationship should be guided by the facts relating to the actual performance of the work and not by the parties' description of the relationship. [...]
-Applicants for employment should receive, without having to request it, information about the initial pay level or its range prior to the job interview or otherwise prior to the conclusion of the labour contract in such a way as to allow them to negotiate in a transparent manner and make an informed decision on the pay. - (12) In order to remove obstacles for victims of gender pay discrimination to enforce their right to equal pay and guide employers in ensuring respect of this right, the core concepts related to equal pay, such as 'pay' and 'work of equal value', should be clarified in line with the case law of the Court.
+The determination of the existence of an employment relationship should be guided by the facts relating to the actual performance of the work and not by the parties' description of the relationship.
+An important element of eliminating pay discrimination is pay transparency prior to the employment therefore this Directive should also apply to the applicants for employment.
+[Moved to recital 20]. - (12) In order to remove obstacles for victims of gender pay discrimination to enforce their right to equal pay and guide employers in ensuring respect of this right, the core concepts related to equal pay, such as 'pay' and 'work of equal value', should be clarified in line with the case law of the Court.
 This should facilitate the application of these concepts, especially for micro, small and medium-sized enterprises.